-WHEN TO GO
+WHEN TO VISIT THE CITADEL

-In general, if you want to visit Machu Picchu, the complex is available all year round, but its climate is divided into two very marked seasons that usually coincide with the tourist seasons.
-For example, from October to April is the rainy season, and normally coincides with the low tourist season.
-While the dry season is from May to September and this matches the high tourist season.
-Keep in mind that the Peruvian climate is very unpredictable, so the best time to go to Machu Picchu will depend a lot on your taste and availability.
-If you are one of those who likes quiet visits and without so many people around, the low season may be for you.
+In general, if you want to visit Machu Picchu, the complex is available all year round.
+But it must be taken into account that its climate is divided into two very marked seasons that usually coincide with the tourist seasons.
+For example, from October to April the rainy season runs and normally coincides with the low tourist season.
+While the dry season runs from May to September and this coincides with the high season for tourism.

-The Imperial City is the starting place for any Machu Picchu vacations.
-Whether you are traveling by plane or bus, Cusco will be a mandatory stop for those adventurers looking to tour the well-known Inca citadel.
-You can choose to stay a few days while touring the city and acclimatize ideally to the altitude.
+The Imperial City is the starting place for different Machu Picchu vacations.
+Whether you travel by plane or bus, Cusco will be a mandatory stop for those adventurers looking to tour the well-known Inca citadel.
+One of the best options is to choose to stay a few days while touring the city and its different attractions.
+You will also have the opportunity to acclimatize to the height of the city.
 In this way, when you go up to Machu Picchu, you will be prepared for everything.

 FROM CUSCO TO MACHU PICCHU

 - The train ride is a trip with panoramic views that lasts about 3 ½ hours approximately every way, it goes within the Urubamba River through the Sacred Valley and can have exclusive, luxurious, or classic options.
 Keep in mind that the train will leave you in Aguas Calientes, where you will have to take a bus or take a walk to the entrance of Machu Picchu.

 HIKE OR TRAIN?

 Now between these two options, which is the best?
-This will depend a lot on the inclination of the client, because if you are looking to make a one-day visit, perhaps the train is the best option.
+This will depend a lot on the inclination of the client.
+Because if you are looking to make a one-day visit, perhaps the train is the best option.
 But if you have time available, the Inca Trail is an opportunity without parallel.

-But if you are looking to put aside effort and adventure, you can choose a luxurious and exclusive train journey through the wonderful Belmond Hiram Bingham.
+- But if you are looking to put aside effort and adventure, you can choose a luxurious and exclusive train journey through the wonderful Belmond Hiram Bingham.
 This travel service offers all the comforts that a 5-star hotel provides but onboard a train.

-Also known as Machu Picchu town, Aguas Calientes is a small town that stands before the Wonder of the World.
-It is a perfect place to eat something delicious and recharge energies before starting your guided tour.
+Also known as the town of Machu Picchu, Aguas Calientes is a small town that stands before the Wonder of the World.
+It is a perfect place to eat something delicious and recharge before starting your guided tour.
 You can stay in an exclusive and luxurious place like the Inkaterra Machu Picchu Pueblo or the Belmond Sanctuary Lodge.
-There are many things you can do before diving into the archaeological complex, such as visiting the hot springs named after the town or enjoying a traditional Andean meal.
-When you are at the entrance to Machu Picchu you can hire a certified guide to explain the different Machu Picchu facts.
+Both are unparalleled lodging options that can complement your tour.

-Whether you want to tour the citadel, do a complementary hike like Huayna Picchu mountain or Machu Picchu mountain, you will need some Machu Picchu reservations.
-You can do them together with an operator or tourist agency that will provide you and cover all the details such as transportation, accommodation, guide, lunch and much more if you wish.
+Whether you want to tour the citadel or do a complementary hike like the Huayna Picchu mountain or the Machu Picchu mountain, you will need some Machu Picchu reservations.
+You can do them together with an operator or tourism agency that will provide and cover all the details such as transportation, accommodation, guide, lunch and much more if you wish.